PeterNaydenov/shortcuts/README.md

 , keyWait       : 'Timeout for entering shortcut sequence in ms. Default value - 480' , clickTarget   : 'Data attribute name to recognize click items in HTML.
 Default value - click' // data attribute 'click' means attribute ( data-click='someName' )
 , listenFor     : `List input signal sources.
 Default value - [ 'mouse', 'keyboard' ]`
+, onShortcut    : 'False or a callback function that is called when a shortcut is triggered.
+Default value - false' , streamKeys    : 'False or a callback function that is called when a key is pressed.
+Default value - false'
 ```

 You can request default list of options with their default values: